Routledge Studies in the History of Economics

 Economics continues to draw inspiration from the ideas of past economists.
 This series provides an arena for current debate in the study of the history of economics.
 Adhering to no single methodology, it includes volumes which explore the ideas of individual economists, major schools of thought, and the evolution of key ideas and theories within economic analysis.

-Environment and Ecology in the History of Economic Thought: Reassessing the Legacy of the Classics
+Slavery and Colonialism in the History of Economic Thought: The Cases of France and Great Britain

 1st Edition